thisIsAndrewH/Distractification-iOS/readme.md

 **Goal:** To gain a better understanding of how often messages are sent in a given day or week.

 ## Features
-* Queries message count of last week and last day
+* Queries message count of last week and last day.
+* Alert when config token is missing.
+Prevents running app.
+* Reminder to check on your status.
+Feature disabled by default.
+* Alert when you've gone over the message limit for a given day (in config).

 ## How To
 To run this app, you must create a test API token from the Slack development page. [https://api.slack.com/docs/oauth-test-tokens](https://api.slack.com/docs/oauth-test-tokens) (Future OAuth TBD.)